 Donald R. Korb is a graduate of the New England College of Optometry.
-He is recognized as an internationally acclaimed lecturer, researcher, inventor, innovator and clinician.
-He devotes half of his time to seeing patients and half to research.
+He is recognized as an internationally acclaimed lecturer, researcher, inventor, innovator, and clinician.
+He devotes half of his time to seeing patients and a half to research.

 His primary accomplishments of contemporary significance include:

 Developing the first membrane hydrophilic (soft) contact lens, the CSI lens, which is the grandfather of the modern soft lens and the model for 90% of all current contemporary lens designs.

 Describing and naming giant papillary conjunctivitis (GPC), a complication from contact lens wear.

 Discovering and naming Meibomian Gland Dysfunction (MGD), now recognized worldwide as the primary cause of dry eye.

 Discovering that lid wiper epitheliopathy is a major cause of contact lens intolerance.